Finbiessler/JavaDesktopSudokuGame/README.md

 A sudoku game as a desktop application.
 Written in java in complement with javafx for the gui.

 ## Usage
-The application is build using java version "12"
+The application is build using java version "12" and javafx-sdk-11.0.2 for the gui.
+These are mandatory to run the application so please install before running.

 ### Building
 1. Clone the repository
+1. Open the project with your java ide
+1. Run main method in class Main and enjoy

 ## Objectives